drvinceknight/pfm/_sources/tools-for-mathematics/02-algebra/how/main.md

 (how-to-substitute-a-value-in-to-an-expression)=

-## Substitute a value in to an expression
+## Substitute a value into an expression

-Given a `sympy` expression it is possible to substitute values in to it using the `.subs()` tool.
+Given a `sympy` expression it is possible to substitute values into it using the `.subs()` tool.

 ````{admonition} Usage